If content is king, then distribution is undoubtedly its all-important queen.

 Your existing customers are the perfect audience for conducting a study on how your target market should look.
 You can roll out customer satisfaction surveys to your current customers to know about their experience.
 You can send this through email, or if your audience is more social media savvy, you can publish survey links on Twitter, LinkedIn, Facebook, and other channels to get more insight.
 This serves as a proactive way of understanding your audience—how they think and perceive your brand.

 If you’re looking for further input, your sales team (who deals with customers on the daily) can be a reliable source for developing your customer data.
 You can go right ahead and ask your sales representatives to run your customers through a quick survey to get immediate responses for your market research.
+Create Google dashboards where you can easily import the data collected by your sales reps to consolidate your customer data.
 Other than that, your sales reps should also be familiar with the most common questions, concerns, and customer types.

 The user of your product or services can profoundly differ from the decision-makers.
 With this in mind, you’ll want to produce content for these sub-audiences.
 For instance, if you’re a B2B organization selling a CRM software, you’ll likely target mid-sized companies with more or less than a hundred employees.